aleshaleksey/fansys23/08-spell-list.md

 - The spot where it is cast forever resonates with an aura of [spiritual, fire and destructive] energies.
 Mortals born in those lands might be aligned in some way with elemental flame.
 - Even after the spell has dissipated it leaves echoes behind, ["Meadow of Flame"](#meadow-of-flame) or lesser elementals may spontaneously spring up in the place it was cast for 108 years if it was cast locally and a millennium if it was cast globally.

 **Global**: Realises the Realm of Flame onto the caster's current location.
 The radius is 1 mile.
-For every extra 4MP the radius increases by 200ft and the height increases by 10ft and the damage increases by 2d8.
+For every extra 4MP dice the radius increases by 200ft and the height increases by 10ft and the damage increases by 2d8.

 ____
 ### True Geomancy